biobenkj/tempest/tests/TEST_DOCUMENTATION.md

 ## GPU Testing Details

 ### GPU Detection
-The test suite automatically detects available GPUs using both TensorFlow and PyTorch backends.
-GPU information is logged at the start of test runs.
+The test suite automatically detects available GPUs using TensorFlow.
+GPU information is logged at the start of test runs, including device names and available memory.

 ### GPU Memory Management
 Tests monitor GPU memory usage to ensure efficient resource utilization:
-- Memory growth is enabled by default
+- Memory growth is enabled by default to prevent TensorFlow from allocating all GPU memory
 - Tests verify memory usage stays within reasonable limits
 - Memory monitoring fixtures track usage per test
+- Virtual device configuration can limit memory per test

 ### GPU Test Markers
 Tests requiring GPU are marked with `@pytest.mark.gpu` and will be skipped if no GPU is available.

 ### Multi-GPU Testing
-If multiple GPUs are available, specific tests will utilize multi-GPU strategies for distributed training and inference.
+If multiple GPUs are available, specific tests will utilize TensorFlow's MirroredStrategy for distributed training and inference.

+### TensorFlow GPU Configuration
+The test suite configures TensorFlow GPU settings automatically:
+- Memory growth enabled to allocate GPU memory as needed
+- Optional memory limits per test to prevent OOM errors
+- Device placement logging for debugging
+- Automatic fallback to CPU when GPU unavailable

 ## Test Fixtures